Al Ain Classic Car Museum

 The Al Ain Classic Car Museum is an automotive museum in the United Arab Emirates, dedicated to the display of classic and heritage cars.
 It is located in the city of Al Ain near Jebel Hafeet.

 The museum

 The museum started as a small collection of personal and Abu Dhabi Classic Car Club member cars in 2009.
 While in its early days it was sheltered under a khaima, a traditional Arabic tent, the collection occupies a total surface of 2000 sqm and is divided into two levels.
-The car collection has over 30 cars.
+The museum houses over 40 classic cars and numerous brochures on the technical aspects of the vehicles.

 Museum collection

 The museum includes examples of the following cars: